MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 built and installed: MonetDB, clients, MonetDB4/MonetDB5, sql/pathfinder.
 There is no dependency between MonetDB4 and MonetDB5.
 MonetDB4 is a prerequisite for pathfinder, and pathfinder can use MonetDB5 (there is some very preliminary support).
-Sql requires one or both of MonetDB4 and MonetDB5 (the latter is recommended).
+Sql requires MonetDB5.

 For each of the components, do the following::